 Who is IOGT International?

-We are part of a global majority: 62% of the world’s adult population chooses to live free from alcohol in any one year.
-The members of IOGT are part of that majority and promote an alcohol-free lifestyle with their own lifestyle choices.
-We are also more than just alcohol-free.
+We are part of a global majority: 57% of the world’s adult population chooses to live free from alcohol in any one year.
+The members of IOGT are part of that majority and promote an alcohol-free life through their own lifestyle choices.
+We are also more than “just” alcohol-free.
 We are a global movement of heart-driven people that are dedicated to empower people and communities around the world to lead a richer, freer, happier and healthier life as active citizens in their communities and societies.